The Brooklyn Bridge Park Boathouse

 The Brooklyn Bridge Park Boathouse is a 501(c)(3) nonprofit and completely volunteer-run organization dedicated to promoting human-powered boating in Brooklyn Bridge Park.
 Our programs allow all New York City residents and Brooklyn Bridge Park visitors the chance to paddle with spectacular views of the Manhattan skyline, the Brooklyn Bridge, and the Statue of Liberty—for free!

-In 2017, we hope to expand our public boating programs and offer additional educational and youth recreation activities.
-This will require investment in more boats and other needed equipment, as well as repairs to our current kayak fleet.
+In 2018, we are expanding our public boating programs and offering additional educational and youth recreation activities.
+This requires investment in more boats and other needed equipment, as well as repairs to our current kayak fleet.

 Our kayaking program now operates out of a temporary facility with two storage containers on the park pathway across from Pier 2 and the kayak dock.
 If you would like to become a volunteer, just drop by when we’re there, or send us an email!